Retrieving Tropical Cyclone Intensity from Climate Reanalysis using Deep Learning: Results

+Given that TC intensity is characterized by several other metrics beyond VMAX, it is apparent to examine next how TCNN performs for other metrics including PMIN and RMW.
+Note that these metrics are not just another way to represent TC intensity and structure, but they contain some dynamical constraints among different TC dynamical constraints that we wish to further verify.
+Such dynamical constraints from the TCNN output are the key difference of our study as compared to previous downscaling works based on, e.g., super-resolution models.

-Consistent with the VMAX results, the TCNN model also performs well in downscaling PMIN when compared to the traditional retrieval directly from the MERRA-2 grid.
-For the single-output design, the MAE and RMSE for PMIN are $\approx$8.2 hPa and 11.5 hPa, while the multiple-output design achieves slightly improved performance with corresponding errors of $\approx$7.9 hPa and 11.1 hPa, respectively (Fig. \ref{fig:min_pressure}).
-These RMSE values are comparable to those reported for in-situ observational errors \cite{Zhang_etal2019}, which are much lower than the direct calculation of PMIN from the gridded data (RMSE $~$ 18.5 hPa).
-These low RMSE values for PMIN reiterate that the TCNN model can downscale PMIN, even from relatively coarse 0.5$^\circ$ resolution.
-The slightly better performance of the multiple-output design also suggests that incorporating dynamical constraints among TC variables can help enhance the downscaling accuracy, albeit the improvement is small.
+In this regard, Fig. \ref{fig:min_pressure} shows the full distribution of PMIN as obtained from TCNN model as compared to other retrieval methods and observation.
+Consistent with the VMAX results, the TCNN model performs well in downscaling PMIN when compared to the traditional retrieval directly from the MERRA-2 grid.
+For the single-output and multiple-output design, the RMSE for PMIN are $\approx$ 10.3 hPa and 10.1 hPa, respectively (Fig. \ref{fig:min_pressure}).
+These RMSE values are larger than those reported for in-situ observational errors \cite{Zhang_etal2019} due to the lack of detailed TC inner-core at 0.5$^\circ$ resolution, yet they are still better than the direct calculation of PMIN from the gridded data ($\approx$21.5 hPa) or statistical downscaling ($\approx$19.4 hPa).

-Unlike VMAX, we note that PMIN in the best track data is typically a diagnosed metric, derived from an empirical pressure–wind relationship rather than direct measurements except when aircraft reconnaissance data are available \citep[see, e.g.,][]{CourtneyKnaff2009, KnaffZehr2007, Kieu_etal2010}.
-In this regard, it is more appropriate to validate the pressure–wind relationship produced by the TCNN model against that used in the best track data rather than PMIN.
-Figure \ref{fig:pwr} compares the pressure–wind relationships derived from both the single-output and multiple-output TCNN designs.
-One can see that the multiple-output design provides indeed a better constraint on the model dynamics between VMAX and PMIN, as evidenced by the closer alignment of its quadratic fit to the best track curve toward the high-intensity tail (VMAX $>$ 50 m s$^{-1}$).
+Unlike VMAX, we should note that PMIN in the best track data is typically a diagnosed metric, derived from an empirical pressure–wind relationship rather than direct measurements except when aircraft reconnaissance data are available \citep[see, e.g.,][]{CourtneyKnaff2009, KnaffZehr2007, Kieu_etal2010}.
+As a result, it is more appropriate to validate the pressure-wind relationship produced by the TCNN model against that used in the best track data rather than PMIN.